 Trowels, which are small handheld shovels, are a must-have tool for both beginners and seasoned gardeners.
 If you’re new to gardening or need help finding the best garden trowel, this guide can help.
 The best garden trowel is made from quality materials and lasts through many years of digging holes, planting bulbs, transplanting, and more.

-- BEST OVERALL: Homes Garden Hand Carbon Steel Trowel
+- BEST OVERALL: Edward Tools Garden Trowel – Heavy Duty Carbon Steel

 - BEST BANG FOR THE BUCK: HOMY Garden Tool Set, Stainless Steel